aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/self_paced/index.en.md

 :button[CloudFormation Template]{variant="primary" href=":assetUrl{path="eks-blueprints-workshop-team-stack-self.json" source=s3}" download}

-Create a stack for the workshop using CloudFormation
+Create a stack for the workshop using CloudFormation.

 Keep the default options while creating the stack, and wait for the CloudFormation stack status to show `CREATE_COMPLETE`.